 Quality Control: Testing, Audits, and Human-In-The-Loop

 Automated checks and human editorial oversight must work together so content scales without degrading.
-Start with a strict pre-publish gate of automated tests that catch technical and shallow editorial issues, then layer regular post-publish monitoring and scheduled human audits that focus on nuance, intent alignment, and opportunity discovery.
+Begin with strict automated tests before publishing that catch technical and basic editorial problems.
+Then, add regular post-publishing monitoring and scheduled human reviews to check nuance, intent alignment, and opportunities.
 This hybrid model keeps velocity high while preserving search performance and brand voice.

 - Who reviews: Senior editor (voice/tone), SEO specialist (intent/keyword fit), Data analyst (performance anomaly), SME contributor (accuracy).